Your new design will be uploaded in:

 We spend every Monday morning in our wildlife area, 'The Secret Garden.'
 We call this Muddy Monday.

 We can supply all the children with a full set of fleece-lined waterproofs but ask that parents provide a pair of wellies to keep at school.
-Thank you.

 PE